Loterik/MyFirstProject/README.md

-# MyFirstProject
+# My First Project
-This is my first project on GitHub.
+This project contains a simple Python script that prints "Hello, world!".